Duyen-codes/restcountries-redux/README.md

 - See weather info about a single country
 - Click through to the border countries on the detail page

-### To-do features

-- Toggle the color scheme between light and dark mode
-- Click to top button

 ## Built with

 - React hooks